-Positive health changes such as losing weight (if you’re obese), quitting smoking, and lower your blood pressure may enable you to save on your monthly insurance premiums.
+Positive health changes such as losing weight (if you’re obese), quitting smoking, and lowering your blood pressure may enable you to save on your monthly insurance premiums.
 If you were once considered a high-risk policyholder, but that risk is now resolved, many insurance companies will be willing to adjust your premiums downward.

 Lastly, any events that result in the need to change your beneficiaries will also create a situation where your life insurance coverage ought to be reevaluated.
 If your beneficiary passes away, is no longer involved in your life, or has become financially independent on their own, then it may be time to think about your current life insurance situation.

-The bottom line is, there are many different reasons that your financial situation may change and—though you may be paying your monthly premiums automatically by now—every time one of these changes occurs, you will want to review your life insurance coverage.
+The bottom line is, there are many different reasons that your financial situation may change, and — though you may be paying your monthly premiums automatically by now—every time one of these changes occurs, you will want to review your life insurance coverage.
 Whether you decide to increase coverage, decrease coverage, convert to a different policy, or leave things as they are, taking the time to think about where you stand certainly never hurts.

 Reevaluating your life insurance coverage is a fairly straightforward process.
 However, it is important to recognize that there are many moving variables involved.
 If you are uncomfortable reviewing your policy on your own, then you may want to contact your life insurance provider directly.